twotwentyseven/handbook/getting-started.md

 - Gmail/Google Suite
 - Teamwork
 - Resource Guru
-- Sketch
+- Sketch/Figma
 - 1Password
 - Slack
-- Teamflow
 - Github (if needed)

-You'll usually arrive around 10-11AM but then all following days we ask you work roughly the same hours as your team lead.
+You'll usually arrive around 10-11AM but then all following days we ask you work roughly the same hours as your team.

 ## Your First Month